 For example, if you’re a student who’s completely new to video editing, How to Vlog!
 Film, Edit & Upload to YouTube by Sara Dietschy is a snappy, no-nonsense guide to the basics of creating a vlog, across 32 minutes.
 Watch the first video, which you can access for free, and you’ll soon get the idea.

-Bite-sized video courses such as this are usually less academic and more casual when compared with, say, LinkedIn Learning.
+Bite-sized online video editing courses such as this are usually less academic and more casual when compared with, say, LinkedIn Learning.
 But if you just want to start getting your head around stuff quickly, that might actually be preferable.

 Plus, you can take out a month’s free trial first to see if it’s for you, before parting with any cash.
 And if you do decide to purchase, then videos are downloadable within the app for offline use.